gleannyc/documentation/docs/docs/data-ops/Creating-Data-Ops-Builds.md

 1. Navigate to the `DataOps` page using the link on the navigation side bar
 2. Click the `Build` button on the top right to create a new build
 3. Configure your build and click Build.
 If any fields are left empty, Glean will use the default values specified on the `Version Control` settings page.
 4. You can view the summary of errors, warnings and changes by clicking the build from the build list.

 !!! warning

     We recommend always first creating a Preview Build to see which resources will be affected prior to running a Deploy.
 The build process will automatically delete and create resources in Glean to leave your project in a consistent state.
 For example, if you delete a column in a model configuration file, all saved views that refer to that column will be automatically deleted (as happens if you delete a column through the user interface).

 ## The build process

 Here is a high-level description of what actually happens during the build process:

 - **Create resources.** For models that you check in that do not currently exist, the model is created from scratch from your configuration file and from the database.
 This means that the base table and all the columns must still exist in the database for the build to succeed.
 - **Update resources.** If a column is changed, it will be updated in all dependent items (regardless of whether the dependent items were also checked in) - so things like name changes should be correctly reflected.
 - **Clean up resources.** If any columns or models are deleted, all dependent items that relied on that column or model will also be deleted.
 - **Smoke Test.** Once the model is built, a single aggregate analytical query will be run against the database to make sure that data aggregation can still be run against the model.

-If there is an error while deploying a data model, the build process will revert to the previous version of that model, and all dependent resources of that model will not be updated.
+If there is an error while deploying a Data Model, the build process will revert to the previous version of that model, and all dependent resources of that model will not be updated.

 ## Glean Configuration Files

 Glean supports configuration files written in YAML or JSON.
 A Glean Build will attempt to validate every file in the specified path with a `.yml` or `.json` extension.

 !!! warning

     While this feature is in beta, it is possible we may need to introduce breaking changes to the Glean configuration file format.
 In these cases we will give advanced warning and  assist beta partners with any necessary migrations.

 ### Exporting configuration files